 ShareClick here for the application, which provides complete information on requirements, responsibilities …">

-The National Corn Growers Association Nominating Committee will be accepting applications from members for the 2017 Corn Board for only a few more weeks.
+Dec.
+14: The National Corn Growers Association Nominating Committee is now accepting applications from members for the 2013 Corn Board.
 Through the Corn Board, members can become an integral part of the organization’s leadership.
 Click here for the application, which provides complete information on requirements, responsibilities and deadlines.

 The NCGA Corn Board represents the organization on all matters while directing both policy and supervising day-to-day operations.
 Board members serve the organization in a variety of ways.
 They represent the federation of state organizations, supervise the affairs and activities of NCGA in partnership with the chief executive officer and implement NCGA policy established by the Corn Congress.
 Members also act as spokespeople for the NCGA and enhance the organization’s public standing on all organizational and policy issues.

-Applications are due Friday, January 8.
-Nominated candidates will be introduced at the March 2016 Corn Congress meeting, held in conjunction with the Commodity Classic in New Orleans, La.
-Corn Board members will be elected at the July 2016 Corn Congress in Washington, D.C., and the new terms begin Oct.
+Applications are due Friday, Jan.
+13. Nominated candidates will be introduced at the March 2012 Corn Congress meeting, held in conjunction with the Commodity Classic in Nashville, Tenn.
+Corn Board members will be elected at the July 2012 Corn Congress in Washington, D.C., and the new terms begin Oct.
 1.